School Information

 Community Nominees:

-Mr David Peares - Health & Safety Officer
+Mr David Peare - Health & Safety Officer

 The Board of Management has the duty to consult with the Patron in regard to procedures.
 The Board follows the directions of the Patron when appropriate.
 The BOM acts on behalf of the Patron in running the school [section 15 (1) and (2) (c) of the Education Act 1998].
 The Board is to be accountable to the patron for upholding the characteristic spirit of the school and through the school, to promote moral, spiritual, social and personal development of the students.